riggerthegeek/steeplejack/README.md

 ## Data Modelling

 The Twelve Factor App is all about loose coupling to your attached resources.
-You might start by using MongoDB, but there will be a time when that isn't the best solution.
-If you're using something like Mongoose, you are tied-in to Mongo.
+You might start by using [MongoDB](https://www.mongodb.org/), but there will be a time when that isn't the best solution.
+If you're using something like
+[Mongoose](http://mongoosejs.com/), you are tied-in to MongoDB regardless.

 The data modelling in Steeplejack is all about the data - it doesn't care where you store it, if indeed anywhere.
 The data is designed to be used by your application and stored in a way you decide.
 If your model doesn't match your data